 The cynical among us might say that protein reduction in senior diets and for those with less than 90% chronic kidney failure is an extremely questionable cash savings exercise.
 Others say that the dry food companies are getting confused with phosphorus which is hard on struggling kidneys and should certainly be addressed and lowered in a dog with kidney disease.
 The two words do look quite similar.
 I’ll leave you to make up your own mind on this one.

-OK, so I know the cause of the issue and what I shouldn’t do, then what should I do?!
+OK, so I know the cause of the issue and what I shouldn’t feed, so what should I do?!
 Let’s take a look…

 References Used but Not Linked